 When it comes to oral surgery and wisdom teeth removal, you want to feel reassured that you are in safe and experienced hands.
-The board-certified oral surgeons at West Coast Dental have the skills and experience you expect.
+The board-certified oral surgeons at West Coast Dental and their network of clinics, including our dentists in Menifee, Westcoast Dental of Moreno Valley, West Coast Dental of Hemet, and other West Coast Dental clinics in California, have the skills and experience you expect.
 Contact the West Coast Dental team today at 888-329-8111 to schedule an appointment or book one online.

 Livestrong – Can I Exercise After Wisdom Teeth Extraction?

 The Mayo Clinic – Dry Socket

 Medical News Today – Wisdom teeth removal recovery: Timeline, healing, and care

 Mouth Healthy – Wisdom Teeth